Tennis players take on the Communist Party: where is Peng Shuai? - ExBulletin

 Some of the world’s most famous tennis players, shocked by the disappearance of their colleague Peng Shuai, challenge the Chinese Communist Party for answers.

-So far, this has been a stalemate with little visible impact as tennis players like Naomi Osaka, Serena Williams and Novak Djokovic, joined by tennis governing bodies, rights groups man, retired players and several athlete lobbies are trying to transform their profile into power.
+So far, this has been a stalemate with little visible impact as tennis greats like Roger Federer and Rafael Nadal joined by tennis governing bodies, human rights groups, retired players and several athlete lobbies are trying to transform their profile into power.

-Peng disappeared after making sexual assault allegations more than two weeks ago against former Deputy Prime Minister Zhang Gaoli, a member of the all-powerful Politburo Standing Committee and lieutenant of Secretary-General Xi Jinping.
+Peng, a double Grand Slam champion and former No. 1 in doubles, disappeared after making sexual assault allegations more than two weeks ago against former Deputy Prime Minister Zhang Gaoli, who was a member of the all-powerful Politburo Standing Committee and lieutenant of Secretary-General Xi Jinping.

 Athletes can feel a pressure point.